-"We discover another Awin-a Zionist thinker-in the article on the artist Wilhelm Wachtel, , The Passerby (Past and Future).
-Contemplating on Wachtel's workMúlt és Jövő published in 1915 in ' on the streets of metropolitan Europe, as passersbyhe proceeds to the Zionist teleology: "We are ' we are in the narrow ghetto streets.
+"We discover another Awin-a Zionist thinker-in the article on the artist Wilhelm Wachtel, published in 1915 in Múlt és Jövő (Past and Future).
+Contemplating on Wachtel's work The Passerby, he proceeds to the Zionist teleology: "We are 'passersby' on the streets of metropolitan Europe, as we are in the narrow ghetto streets.
 And we believe that one day we will behold the new spring in the Holy Land."